By: Team T12-1 Since: Oct 2018 Licence: MIT

 Two

-classes are equivalent if and only if the internal usernameString
+Usernameclasses are equivalent if and only if the internal usernameStringare equivalent (case-insensitive). -

 When a